Game-prince/pyphysics/readme.md

 # pyphysics
-This is a python package for game developers in python.
+This is a python package for game developers who use pygame.
+After using this package developers will be able to implement different objects in the game.

+### milestones
+- Create a space
+- Create an object in the space
+  - Apply gravity on object
+  - Apply some force on object

 ### requirements
 - python 3.6